 The annual leave ceiling is 240 hours.
 Annual leave in excess of 240 hours will be forfeited if not used by the end of the “leave year.”

-Senior officers earn eight hours every pay period regardless of years of service.
+Supervisors and Senior officers earn eight hours every pay period regardless of years of service.
+The annual leave ceiling for supervisors is 360 hours.
 The annual leave ceiling for senior officers is 720 hours.

 Commissioner Members are excluded from the general provisions of earning or using annual and sick leave.
 Members are required to be on call

 24 hours a day, 365 days a year.
 Time off is taken as needed.

 Sick leave is accrued on a pay-period-by-pay-period basis and may be used for personal medical needs, family care or bereavement, care of a family member with a serious health condition, or adoption-related purposes.